Pollution, Acid Rain, Sustainability, and the

 What effects does acid rain have?

-As pH drops, aquatic life is negatively affected.
+As pH drops, aquatic life is negatively affected, especially molluscs and fish.

 rain (~1880) and after acid rain

-By measuring the buffering capacity of soils, you can determine regions of sensitivity to acid rain, as is shown.
+By measuring the buffering capacity of soils, you can determine regions of sensitivity to acid rain, as is shown in Figure 9 below.

-Figure 16.
+Figure 9.
 Regions of sensitivity to acid rain in the United States.
-Also shown are the isopleths of the pH of precipitation; for example, all of the eastern U.S. currently has an average pH of rainfall between 4-5, where "neutral" rainwater has a pH of ~6.
+Also shown are the isopleths of the pH of precipitation; for example, all of the eastern U.S. currently has an average pH of rainfall between 4-5, where "neutral" rainwater has a pH of about 5.6.
+Rain with a pH less than 5.6 is considered to be "acid rain".

 The cycling of elements is a major aspect of how ecosystems function.
 Most of our major environmental problems of today involve perturbations of critical element cycles such as water, nitrogen, or carbon.

-Acid Rain is an important consequence of the nitrogen and sulfur cycles.
-Acid rain is produced by the interactions of other elements in the atmosphere, and the impacts of acid rain are controlled by many other element cycles on land and in the water.
+Acid rain is produced by the interactions of nitrogen and sulfur oxides that are put into the atmosphere from burning fossil fuels and industrial pollution, and the impacts of acid rain are controlled by many other element cycles on land and in the water.

 The main take-home message for today's lecture is:

-"ELEMENT CYCLES INTERACT" and they cannot be studied in isolation.
+"ELEMENT CYCLES INTERACT AND CONTROL MANY ENVIRONMENTAL PROBLEMS -- they cannot be studied in isolation"

 All materials © the Regents of the University of Michigan unless noted otherwise.